-Close Removes the window from the screen Snap Copies a portion of the screen into a new window Paint Allows drawing in a window Clear Clears the window by erasing everything within the window boundaries Bury Puts the window beneath all other windows that overlap it Redisplay Redisplays the window contents Hardcopy Sends the contents of the window to a printer or to a file Move Allows the window to be moved to a new spot on the screen Shape Repositions and/or reshapes the window Shrink Reduces the window to an icon of the appropriate shape for that window type (see Figure 6-6).
+Close Removes the window from the screen Snap Copies a portion of the screen into a new window Paint Allows drawing in a window Clear Clears the window by erasing everything within the window boundaries Bury Puts the window beneath all other windows that overlap it Redisplay Redisplays the window contents Hardcopy Sends the contents of the window to a printer or to a flle Move Allows the wi ndow to be moved to a new spot on the screen Shape Repositions and/or reshapes the window Shrink Reduces the window to a small black rectangle called an icon, or, if appropriate, to the shape for that window type (see Figure 6-6).

-Figure 6-6 Example of a TEdit Icon
+Figure 6-6 Example Icon

-Expand

-Changes an icon back to its original window.
+Expand Changes an icon back to its original window.
 Position the mouse cursor on the icon, depress the right button, and select Expand.
 Or, just button the icon with the middle mouse button.

 These right-button default window menu selections are available in most windows, including the Executive Window.
-When the right button has other functions in a window

-(as in an editor window), the right button default window menu should be accessible by pressing the right button in the black border at the top of the window.
+When the right button has other functions in a window (as in an editor window), the right button default window menu should be accessible by pressing the Right button in the black border at the top of the window.